Theory of the Elementary Particles: The spectrum of the particle masses

+Only particles, stable or unstable, with J\,$\le$\,1 are listed.
+To be on the safe side, we use only particles which the Particle Data Group considers to be ``established".
+The $\Omega^-$ baryon with J = 3/2 is also given for comparison, but is not included in the least square analysis.
+In all there are 43 particles which follow the integer multiple rule.
+The line on Fig.\,1 is determined by Eq.(2).

-with the correlation coefficient 0.9999.
-The line through the points is shown in Fig.\,1 which tells that 41 particles of the $\gamma$-branch of different spin and isospin, strangeness and charm; five I,J = 0,0 $\eta$\,\,mesons, fifteen J = 1/2 baryons, ten I = 0, J = 0,1 c$\bar{\mathrm{c}}$ mesons, ten I = 0, J = 0,1 b$\bar{\mathrm{b}}$ mesons and the $\pi^0$\,meson with I,J = 1,0, lie on a straight line with slope 0.999.
+Fig.\,1 tells that 43 particles of the $\gamma$-branch of different spin and isospin, strangeness and charm; five I,J = 0,0 $\eta$\,\,mesons, fifteen J = 1/2 baryons, two I = 0,1/2, J = 0 bottom mesons, ten I = 0, J = 0,1 c$\bar{\mathrm{c}}$ mesons, ten I = 0, J = 0,1 b$\bar{\mathrm{b}}$ mesons and the $\pi^0$\,meson with I,J = 1,0, lie on a straight line with slope 0.999.
 In other words they approximate the integer multiple rule very well.
 Spin 1/2 and spin 1 does not seem to affect the integer multiple rule, i.e. the ratios of the particle masses, neither does strangeness S $\neq$ 0 and charm C $\neq$ 0.
+Actually, spin 1/2 is independent of the mass of the particle, as we will show at the end of Section 15.

-Searching for what else the $\pi^0$,\,$\eta$,\,$\Lambda$,\,$\Sigma^0$,\,$\Xi^0$,\,$\Omega^-$ particles have in common, we find that the principal decays (decays with a fraction\,$>$\,1\%) of these particles, as listed in Table 1, involve primarily $\gamma$-rays, the characteristic case is $\pi^0 \rightarrow \gamma\gamma$ (98.8\%).
-We will later on discuss a possible explanation for the 1.198\% of the decays of $\pi^0$ which do not follow the $\gamma\gamma$ route but decay via $\pi^0 \rightarrow$ e$^+$ + e$^-$ + $\gamma$.
-After the $\gamma$-rays the next most frequent decay product of the heavier particles of the $\gamma$-branch are $\pi^0$\,mesons which again decay into $\gamma\gamma$.
-To describe the decays in another way, the principal decays of the particles listed above take place $\emph{always without the emission of neutrinos}$\,; see Table 1.
-There the decays and the fractions of the principal decay modes are given, taken from the Review of Particle Physics.
+Searching for what else the $\pi^0$,\,$\eta$,\,$\Lambda$,\,$\Sigma^0$,\,$\Xi^0$,\,$\Omega^-$ particles have in common, we find that the principal decays (decays with a fraction\,$>$\,1\%) of these particles, as listed in Table\,1, involve primarily $\gamma$-rays, the characteristic case is $\pi^0 \rightarrow \gamma\gamma$ (98.8\%).
+We will later on discuss a possible explanation for the 1.174\% of the decays of $\pi^0$ which do not follow the $\gamma\gamma$ route but decay via $\pi^0 \rightarrow$ e$^+$ + e$^-$ + $\gamma$.
+After the $\gamma$-rays the next most frequent decay product of the heavier particles of the $\gamma$-branch are $\pi^0$\,mesons, which again decay into $\gamma\gamma$.
+To describe the decays in another way, the principal decays of the particles listed above take place $\emph{always without the emission of neutrinos}$\,; see Table\,1.
+There the decays and the fractions of the principal decay modes are given.
 We cannot consider decays with fractions $<$\,1\%.
 We will refer to the particles whose masses are approximately integer multiples of the mass of the $\pi^0$\,meson, and which decay without the emission of neutrinos, as the $\gamma$-$\emph{branch}$ of the particle spectrum.